HARPS: An Online POMDP Framework for Human-Assisted Robotic Planning and Sensing

-The primary challenge arising from casting our motivating problem as a POMDP lies in the ability of the human to modify the models $\mathcal{T}$ and $\mathcal{O}$ online in an unmodeled ad-hoc fashion via the sketch interface.
+The primary challenge arising from casting our motivating problem as a POMDP lies in the ability of the human to modify the models $\mathcal{T}$ and $\mathcal{O}$ online in an unmodeled ad hoc fashion via the sketch interface.
 These modifications can happen rapidly, and might change large swathes of each model with a single sketch.
-Bayes-Adaptive POMDPs \cite{ross2008bayes} allow POMDPs to learn the parameters of $\mathcal{T}$ and $\mathcal{O}$, but require gradual changes to their parameters and static $\mathcal{T}$ and $\mathcal{O}$.
-In the motivating problem, $\mathcal{A}$ and $\mathcal{O}$ change unpredictably with new sketches.
+Bayes-Adaptive POMDPs \cite{ross2008bayes} allow POMDPs to learn the parameters of $\mathcal{T}$ and $\mathcal{O}$, but require gradual changes to their parameters and furthermore assume static $\mathcal{T}$ and $\mathcal{O}$.
+In the motivating problem, $\mathcal{A}$, $\mathcal{O}$, and $\mathcal{T}$ may change unpredictably with new sketches.
 This issue renders ``full-width" offline point-based POMDP planners \cite{pineau2003point,spaan2005perseus} inapplicable, as they require models of how $\mathcal{T,O}$ and $\Omega$ change.

-Online POMDP approaches \cite{silver2010monte}, which eschew the process of pre-solving the policy prior to execution in favor of interleaving steps of policy execution and search, have successfully been used to address large observation spaces \cite{sunberg2018online}, continuous state spaces \cite{goldhoorn2014continuous}, and more recently, dynamic ad-hoc models \cite{burks2019collaborative}.
-These algorithms make use of a 'black-box' generative model, requiring only the `current POMDP problem' at time of execution, making them good candidates for solving problems with dynamic model uncertainty.
+Online POMDP approaches \cite{silver2010monte}, which eschew the process of pre-solving the policy prior to execution in favor of interleaving steps of policy execution and search, have successfully been used to address large observation spaces \cite{sunberg2018online}, continuous state spaces \cite{goldhoorn2014continuous}, and more recently, dynamic ad hoc models \cite{burks2019collaborative}.
+These algorithms make use of a `black-box' generative model, requiring only the `current POMDP problem' at time of execution, making them good candidates for solving problems with dynamic model uncertainty.